Trinity: Jewish & Gentile Views

 Wright, N. T., and Michael F. Bird.
 The New Testament in Its World: An Introduction to the History, Literature, and Theology of the First Christians.
 Grand Rapids: Zondervan, 2019.

 Zide, Marty.
-"What Do Jewish People Believe about the Trinity and How Can We Help Them Understand this Concept?"
-Q&A No. 6.
-Chesterfield, MO: Midwest Messianic Center. https://midwestmessianic.com/q-a/how-to-find-the-answers-to-life/6.
+"What Do Jewish People Believe About the Trinity and How Can We Help Them Understand This Concept?"
+Midwest Messianic Center. [link].